Michigan Birth Injury Lawyers

 Cerebral Palsy and spinal cord injuries are the most serious adverse outcomes of pregnancies or deliveries.
 The lifetime cost of care for a cerebral palsy or spinal cord victim, who may never be able to walk, talk, play, work or be independent in any aspect of day to day living, is a staggering financial burden for any family in Detroit or anywhere else in the State of Michigan.

-For over 45 years, Sommers Schwartz birth injury specialists have skillfully recovered the life-time costs of care for hundreds of birth injured victims, shifting the burden of medical and maintenance expenses from our clients to the doctors and hospitals responsible for the harm they caused.
+For over four decades, Sommers Schwartz birth injury specialists have skillfully recovered the life-time costs of care for hundreds of birth injured victims, shifting the burden of expenses from our clients to the doctors and hospitals responsible for the harm.

 Our team is ready to fight for you

 Types of birth injury

 Cerebral palsy (CP) is a term that refers to a group of related disorders that affect muscle movement, balance, and posture.
 Sometimes, other neurological functions such as vision, hearing, and touch are affected.
 CP is not only the most common motor disability among children, but it is also the most common birth injury, with up to four out of 1,000 newborns suffering from the disorder.

 There are several causes of cerebral palsy, including a lack of oxygen during birth, maternal infection, severe jaundice, and intracranial hemorrhage.
 The symptoms of CP vary depending on the severity of the disease, but can include:

 - Delay or permanent impairment of speech development

 - Movement and muscle disorders such as Ataxia, Spasticity, and Athetosis;